1dv031/syllabus/examination/part_1/examination.md

 ### Some tips

 * Any questions?
 Use the scheduled supervisions.
 * Use spell check!
-And if possible grammar check!
+And if possible, grammar check!
 * Read it out loud.
 If it is hard for you to read, it is probably hard for someone else.
 * Let someone else read it and get their feedback on the content, the language and the narrative.
 * Be sure to make references to the course literature and any other literature that is relevant for your topic.